borkdude/blog/posts/squint-cloudflare-bun.md

 Then a request is made to `https://adventofcode.com` to retrieve the input.
 When doing this from a non-browser, you don't get into any CORS issues.
 Note that we can nicely use `js-await` for waiting for promise results.
-A copy of the `Response` object was made and `"Access-Control-Allow-Origin" "*` was added to the headers to satisfy all the CORS ... stuff.
+The text that `adventofcode.com` returned is passed back along with `"Access-Control-Allow-Origin" "*` headers to satisfy all the CORS ... stuff.

 I also noticed the browser playground was doing an `OPTION` request so I also need to handle those, returning the most permissive headers to satisfy the CORS